Works by Marc Chagall at Sotheby's

-A Belorussian-born French painter, printmaker and designer, Marc Chagall created a singularly poetic figurative oeuvre full of rich colours and dreamlike imagery – flying lovers, massive bouquets, melancholy clowns, fantastic animals, lonely fiddlers and vibrant hearts – that made him one of the most popular Western artists of the 20th century.
+A Belorussian-born French painter, printmaker, and designer, Marc Chagall created a singularly poetic figurative oeuvre full of rich colors and dreamlike imagery – flying lovers, massive bouquets, melancholy clowns, fantastic animals, lonely fiddlers, and vibrant hearts – that made him one of the most popular early modern and Western artists of the 20th century.

-Born on 7 July 1887, in Vitebsk, in the Russian Empire, Chagall grew up among a devout Jewish community.
-After learning the elements of drawing at a local school and studying painting in St. Petersburg, he moved to Paris in 1910, befriending such audacious young painters as Expressionist Chaim Soutine and Cubists Fernand Léger and André Lhote, while absorbing the rich hues of the Impressionist, post-Impressionist and Fauvist paintings popular at the time.
+Born Moishe Shagal on 7 July 1887, in Vitebsk, in the Russian Empire, Chagall grew up among a devout Jewish community.
+After learning the elements of drawing at a local school and studying painting at Zvantseva in St. Petersburg.
+He moved to Paris in 1910, befriending such audacious Expressionist and Cubist painters including Chaim Soutine, Robert Delaunay, Fernand Leger, Andre Lhote, and other members of the young avant-garde.
+Chagall’s own practice, however, also absorbed the rich hues of the Impressionist, post-Impressionist, and Fauvist paintings popular at the time.
 Responding to these stimuli, Chagall produced works such as I and the Village, 1911, The Fiddler, 1912, and Paris Through the Window, 1913, essentially establishing the whimsical and emotional vocabulary that would characterize his art of the next 60 years.

-If the development of his career and the vagaries of two World Wars forced Chagall to move repeatedly between France, Germany and Russia while also spending time in the US, in his private life he experienced two great loves: one, lasting more than 30 years, with Bella Rosenfeld, who appeared in myriad paintings from Birthday, 1915–23, to Around Her, 1945; the other, with Valentina Brodsky, who was featured in several of his later portraits.
+The development of his career and the vagaries of two World Wars forced Chagall to move repeatedly between France, Germany, and Russia while also spending time in the United States.
+While in North America, Chagall excelled beyond painting, designing sets and costumes for numerous performances by the American Ballet Theatre.
+Eventually returning to Paris, Chagall would continue to work in France alongside his two great loves: one, lasting more than 30 years, with Bella Rosenfeld, who appeared in myriad paintings from Birthday, 1915–23, to Around Her, 1945; the other, with Valentina Brodsky, who was featured in several of his later portraits.
 The artist died in Saint-Paul-de-Vence on the French Riviera, where he had settled with Brodsky.